 Internationally, most of us are alert to big sustainability issues such as over-population, human-exacerbated global warming, the imminent peak in cheap oil production (when demand exceeds supply) and persistent pollutants spread globally in air and oceans.
 We know that our footprint or combined impact on resources and nature 'per person' is similar to the USA, Canada and rich areas of Europe, and is much higher than in developing countries.
 If all humans lived as we do we would need several planets, but there's only one to share.

-On this page, we brief you on some of the top issues for NZ households and provide you with a series of links from the local-government-backed Sustainable Living Programme: 24+ councils are involved.
+On this page, we brief you on some of the top issues for NZ households and provide you with a series of links from the local-government-backed, non-commercial Sustainable Living Education Programme.
 The free download readings (published in Adobe PDF format) tell you more, suggesting why action at home is a really good start.
-After this, our action page and regional courses will take you onward to the next practical steps.
+After this, our action page and regional contacts & courses will take you on to the next practical steps.

 (for the free Adobe Acrobat PDF Reader software, if you do not yet have it - see link at foot of page)

 Bringing the big issues home